 This mid-sized whole house generator is a good fit for a medium sized home and the home owner who wants the peace of mind a whole house generator can bring.
 This unit is produced by Generac, one of the most trusted names in the residential generator industry.
 This generator is a dual-fuel model and able to be powered by both natural gas and propane.

-On propane, the generator will produce 22 kilowatts, while on natural gas, it produces 19.5 kilowatts.
-This is more than enough to run all of the lights and appliances in a modest medium sized home.
-Best of all, because this generator produces electricity with less than 5% total harmonic distortion, you can be confident that it’s safe for your delicate electronics.
+On propane, the generator will produce 22 kilowatts, while on gas, it produces 19.5 kilowatts.
+This is more than enough to run all of the lights and household appliances in a modest medium sized home.
+Best of all, because this home standby generator produces electricity with less than 5% total harmonic distortion, you can be confident that it’s safe for your delicate electronics.

 This generator has a fairly small footprint for being such a powerhouse.
 It measures 48 x 25 x 29 inches and weighs 515 pounds.
 That means that installation is easier than you think.
 You don’t need a huge slab to put your generator on, and the installation system even provides a composite mounting pad if you don’t want to pour concrete.